7th Kentucky Cavalry Regiment: Arms

 The 7th Kentucky Cavalry was initially armed with Wesson carbines, 500 having been received prior to July 29, 1862.
 The quarterly official ordnance returns show the possession of major arms of the Civil War, but not arms such as the Wesson rifle.
 In December 1863, the records show the 7th armed with 120 .54 caliber Burnside's breech-loading carbines and 59 .54 caliber Sharps' rifled breech-loading carbines.
+The state of Kentucky purchased 700 Smith & Wesson Model No. 2 Army .32 rimfire revolvers for the unit from Kittridge & Co.
 They also carried Colt's Army revolvers (caliber .44) and cavalry and light cavalry sabres.
 Only two companies reported their stores of ammunition for carbines, and reported having cartridges for Sharps' carbines and Burnsides.

 Casualties

 The regiment lost a total of 147 men during service; 2 officers and 22 enlisted men killed or mortally wounded, 5 officers and 118 enlisted men died of disease.